gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 Anyway, our last piece is the epilogue, as always.
 Our new assumptions are:
 - (unchanged) `TypeAcc=float` (can be FP16/BF16/FP8 MMA) -> `TypeC` can only be BF16 or FP16.
-- (new) `TypeAcc=TypeC`: this covers the original INT32 case for INT8 MMA, as well as the new FP16 accumulation, which requires FP16 output dtype.
+- (new) `TypeAcc=TypeC`: this covers the original INT32 case for INT8 MMA, as well as the new FP16 accumulation, which assumes FP16 output dtype.
 In either cases, no dtype conversion is required.

 ```cpp
 const int *acc = C_rmem[mma_id_m][mma_id_n];